Content creators have some of the most valuable skills in the online world.

 like to think of the active voice as if you were standing in a theater, speaking to a large audience.
 It makes you look authoritative, smart, and experienced.

-Unless you want to give the subject of a sentence a weak position in relation with the verb — which is the whole idea behind the passive voice — avoid the passive voice and use the active one.
+Unless you want to give the subject of a sentence a weak position in relation to the verb—which is the whole idea behind the passive voice—avoid the passive voice and use the active one.

 As I always like to say, a content writer must always look authoritative, and such effect is subtle.
 You can’t command random ideas to people; rather, you need to act and write in a way that you look like you know what you’re writing about (that’s if you do your research properly).